 Or are they?

 Short answer – it’s all a scam.
-The brain has been tricked into seeing blue – there aren’t any true blue pigments in nature.
+The brain has been tricked into seeing blue – there are hardly any true blue pigments in the natural world.

 Long answer – Animals and plants typically ingest pigments, or colors, from their food.
 Many birds, such as Cardinals, Robins, and Goldfinches eat foods that allow their body to process the pigments and have more vibrant plumage.
 For example, baby flamingos start out grey.
 Through their life, flamingos eat shrimp and algae that have a pigment called “Carotenoids” which allow them to turn a brilliant pink as they mature.
 This specific pigment is also in tree leaves and when Chlorophyll disappears, they get to show off.